mekarpeles/pypc/README.rst

 Pypc generates standard scaffolding and environment for a Python package.

-* Creates the directory structure show above in `Usage`
+* Populates the directory structure show in `Usage`
 * Installs virtualenv + creates venv directory
 * Installs pyflakes, pep8 to venv